Jai3502/voice-assistant/README.md

-# Skeleton Jai – Python Voice Assistant
+# Skeleton – Python Voice Assistant

 A smart and interactive **Python Voice Assistant** that listens, speaks, and performs multiple tasks for you using **speech recognition** and **text-to-speech** technology.
 Skeleton Jai can search Wikipedia, tell jokes, play music, open websites, and much more — all through your voice commands.